eikek/fit4s/README.md

 - add LapMsg to database(?)
 - scala3
+- [x] try fix timestamps for GarminSwim
+  - not possible to get the correct time, bc it is based on "seconds from device power on" (when batteries got inserted).
+Since batteries have been changed I can't know the correct value)
+  - The activity contains a local timestamp, this made sense for a file, so I'm using this as base to correct all values that are below the minimum
 - cleanup playground test mess
 - summary on db
 - nicer prints, remove lines with no value, etc